HiroFujisame/Nend-Sudes/README.md

 ---

 29/apr/2021 - I think my sleep schedule is getting ucked cos i don't sleep at night to keep playing dmc, wich is kinda acceptable since i don't have a formal work or anything like that lol.

+---

+30/apr/2021 - Yea, so that guys i wrote about who was dating my mom showed to be a jerk and they broke up. it's been more than a month since they were together and i was still watching for any slip, i won't let my mom date no dipshit cunt bastard.